hmontazeri/mushak/docs/guide/commands.md

 **Flags:**
 - `--force`, `-f`: Force push to the git remote.
 Useful if history diverged.
+- `--no-cache`: Force a rebuild of the application without using usage of Docker cache.
 - `--branch`: Deploy a specific local branch instead of the current one.

 ## mushak env